bytescout/pdf-co-api-samples/Add Text And Images To PDF/C#/Add Images to Existing PDF/README.md

 ##### **Program.cs:**

 ```
+using Newtonsoft.Json.Linq;
 using System;
-using System.Collections.Generic;
 using System.IO;
 using System.Net;
-using Newtonsoft.Json;
-using Newtonsoft.Json.Linq;

 namespace ByteScoutWebApiExample
 {
     class Program
 	{
 		// The authentication key (API Key).
 		// Get your own by registering at https://app.pdf.co/documentation/api
 		const String API_KEY = "*****************************************";

         // Direct URL of source PDF file.
+        // You can also upload your own file into PDF.co and use it as url.
+Check "Upload File" samples for code snippets: https://github.com/bytescout/pdf-co-api-samples/tree/master/File%20Upload/
         const string SourceFileUrl = "https://bytescout-com.s3.amazonaws.com/files/demo-files/cloud-api/pdf-edit/sample.pdf";
 		// Comma-separated list of page indices (or ranges) to process.
 Leave empty for all pages.
 Example: '0,2-5,7-'.
 		const string Pages = "";